Serving locals since 1997

 Kat Van Demark

-Theodore’s Fine Foods, Prescott | Kat Van Demark is the partner to Max Pelham of Theodore’s Fine Foods, PFM’s bagel vendor.
-She grew up in Prescott and is currently a full time teacher at Prescott Mile High Middle School teaching 8th grade Life Skills.
+Theodore’s Fine Foods, Prescott | Kat Van Demark and her husband Max Pelham own Theodore’s Fine Foods, AKA “The Bagel People.”
+She grew up in Prescott and is currently a full time teacher at Prescott Mile High Middle School.

 Tony moved to Prescott in 2000 to attend Prescott College.
 In 2007 he attended culinary school and food became one of his life’s passions.
 Tony has been a customer at the market since he moved here and volunteered as a guest chef throughout the years.
 He’s also supported PFM’s Farm to Table Dinner by donating special dinners as auction items the first two years before joining the group of generous chefs in 2019.
 Tony joined the PFM board in 2018.